liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/06-semantic-versioning/01-semantic-versioning-intro.markdown

 project is tested on all included versions.

 Tracking a dependency's exact version is much safer, but is less flexible.
-This might limit you to a specific version of @product@.
+This might limit you to a specific version of @sharepoint@.
 You would also be locked in to APIs that only exist for that specific version.
 This means your module is much easier to test and has less chance for unexpected failures.